-Use certified pathogen free seed.
-Bacterial brown spot occurs primarily on lima beans and is more troublesome in irrigated fields and during wet seasons.
+Use certified pathogen-free seed.
+Bacterial Brown Spot occurs primarily on lima beans and is more troublesome in irrigated fields and during wet seasons.
 Apply copper as a preventative prior to the onset of disease and on a weekly basis under favorable conditions for disease development to help mitigate the spread of the pathogen.
 Avoid harvesting during wet conditions.

-Code Product Name Product Rate Active Ingredient(s) (=Restricted Use) PHI (d) REI (h) Bee TR When inc When incidence is low, apply the following on a 7to 10-day schedule: M01 copper (OMRI) at labeled rates copper 0 48 N
+Code Product Name (=Restricted Use) Product Rate Active Ingredient(s) PHI (d) REI (h) Bee TR When inc When incidence is low, apply the following on a 7to 10-day schedule: M01 copper (OMRI) 1 at labeled rates copper 0 48 N

-1 There are several copper-based products with OMRI labels.
-See labels for specifics.
+&lt;sup>1 There are several OMRI listed copper-based products; see labels for specifics.
 Copper applications for bacterial disease control may help suppress some fungal pathogens in organic production systems.